MicrosoftDocs/azure-docs/articles/virtual-machines/linux/no-agent.md

 In order to have your Linux VM communicating with Azure components, you will require a DHCP client to retrieve a host IP from the virtual network, as well as DNS resolution and route management.
 Most distros ship with these utilities out-of-the-box.
 Tools that have been tested on Azure by Linux distro vendors include `dhclient`, `network-manager`, `systemd-networkd` and others.

+> [!NOTE]
+>
-*Note: Currently creating generalized images without a provisioning agent only supports DHCP-enabled VMs.*
+> Currently creating generalized images without a provisioning agent only supports DHCP-enabled VMs.

 After networking has been setup and configured, you must "report ready".
 This will tell Azure that the VM has been successfully provisioning.

+> [!IMPORTANT]
+>
-*Note: Failing to report ready to Azure will result in your VM being rebooted!*
+> Failing to report ready to Azure will result in your VM being rebooted!

 ## Demo/sample